 - i.
-Any detached house used for single-unit living or any attached house used for two-unit living, including their accessory uses, situated on a subdivided lot that was part of a subdivision of one acre or less in aggregate size, including subdivided lots that are recombined with other similar subdivided lots. - ii.
+Any detached house or tiny house used for single-unit living or any attached house or two unit townhouse development used for twounit living, including their accessory uses, situated on a subdivided lot that was part of a subdivision of one acre or less in aggregate size, including subdivided lots that are recombined with other similar subdivided lots. - ii.
 Any other lawful use requiring a site plan situated on a subdivided lot that was part of a subdivision of one-half acre or less in aggregate size.